-Assess the offender program needs on a continuous basis, and identify underlying multi-faceted needs that may only arise during the course of other interventions; evaluate the offender's progress in a program, and recognize potential manipulation from offender to obtain a discretionary release.
+Assess the Indigenous offender program needs, and identify underlying multi-faceted needs that may only arise during the course of other interventions; evaluate the offender's progress in a program, and recognize potential manipulation from offender.

 Contribute to effective program planning and case planning strategies by suggesting changes in procedures and improvement of methods; and report on offenders' needs on their admission and progress during their sentence.